 Roch Carrier: A Canadian Icon

-Two years ago, I had the opportunity to interview Roch Carrier, a wonderful author who wrote a series of diverse works from La Guerre, Yes Sir to The Hockey Sweater to his latest novel Demain, j’écris un roman.
+As you probably already know, Carrier is a wonderful author who wrote a series of diverse works from La Guerre, Yes Sir to The Hockey Sweater to his latest novel Demain, j’écris un roman.

 He also directed the Canada Council for the Arts in the early 1990s and became National Librarian of Canada in 1997.